-The extent of the COVID-19 pandemic's effect on our operational and financial performance will depend on future developments, including the duration and intensity of the pandemic, all of which are uncertain and difficult to predict considering the rapidly evolving landscape.
-As a result, it is not currently possible to ascertain the overall impact of the COVID-19 pandemic on our business.
-However, if the pandemic continues to persist as a severe worldwide health crisis, the disease could have an adverse effect on our business, financial condition, results of operations and prospects, and may also have the effect of heightening many of the other risks described in this "Risk Factors" section.
+The extent of the COVID-19 pandemic's effect on our operational and financial performance will depend on future developments, including the duration and intensity of the COVID-19 pandemic and the impact of any new variants of COVID-19, all of which are uncertain and difficult to predict considering the rapidly evolving landscape.
+Additionally, current macroeconomic conditions, such as inflation, increasing interest rates, and recent and potential future disruption in access to bank deposits and lending commitments due to bank failures, increase the risk of a potential recession and these macroeconomic conditions can negatively impact consumer discretionary spend for our products.
+External economic conditions have become more challenging and uncertain during fiscal year 2022.
+As a result, it is not currently possible to ascertain the overall impact of the COVID-19 pandemic or the challenging macroeconomic conditions on our business.
+However, if the pandemic continues to persist as a severe worldwide health crisis or the current macroeconomic conditions lead to a recession, this would and the pandemic could continue to have an adverse effect on our business, financial condition, results of operations and prospects, and may also have the effect of heightening many of the other risks described in this "Risk Factors" section.